sgmurphy/wordpress-plugins/instagram-feed/README.txt

 = Are there any security issues with using an Access Token on my site? =

 Nope.
-The Access Token used in the plugin is a "read only" token, which means that it could never be used maliciously to manipulate your Instagram account.
+The Access Token used in the plugin is a "read only" token, which means that it could never be used maliciously to manipulate your account.

 = Can I view the full-size photos or play Instagram videos directly on my website?  =

 This is a feature of the [Pro version](http://smashballoon.com/instagram-feed/?utm_campaign=instagram-free-readme&utm_source=faqs&utm_medium=fullsize 'Instagram Feed Pro') of the plugin, which allows you to view the photos in a pop-up lightbox, support videos, display captions, display photos by hashtag + more!

-= How do I embed my Instagram feed directly into a WordPress page template? =
+= How do I embed my feed directly into a WordPress page template? =

-You can embed your Instagram feed directly into a template file by using the WordPress [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode) function: `<?php echo do_shortcode('[instagram-feed]'); ?>`.
+You can embed your feed directly into a template file by using the WordPress [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode) function: `<?php echo do_shortcode('[instagram-feed]'); ?>`.

 = My Feed Stopped Working – All I see is a Loading Symbol =